GnoxNahte/obsidian-auto-embed/README.md

 1. Have you [enabled the plugin](https://help.obsidian.md/Extending+Obsidian/Community+plugins#Enable+a+community+plugin)?
 2. Are you following this syntax? `![](link)`<br>
 	For example: `![](https://example.com)`
-3. If it still doesn't work, try contacting me or create an issue.
+3. If it still doesn't work, [create a post in Discussions](https://github.com/GnoxNahte/obsidian-auto-embed/discussions/categories/general) so I can help you

 ## Contact Me
 I've just started Obsidian and this is my first plugin.<br>